-Disclosure requirements under the Securities Trading Act apply to shareholders in a company having its securities admitted for trading and official listing on NASDAQ OMX Copenhagen A/S as they are under an obligation to notify the company and the Danish FSA of the shareholdings in the company when the holding of shares reaches or exceeds (i) 5% of the share capital's voting rights, or (ii) accounts for no less than 5% of the share capital.
+Disclosure requirements under the Securities Trading Act apply to shareholders in a company having its securities admitted for trading and official listing on Nasdaq Copenhagen A/S as they are under an obligation to notify the company and the Danish FSA of the shareholdings in the company when the holding of shares (i) reach or exceed 5% of the share capital's voting rights, or (ii) accounts for no less than 5% of the share capital.
 In addition, notification shall be made when the shareholding passes the thresholds of 10%, 15%, 20%, 25%, 50% and 90%, as well as one-third and two-thirds of the total outstanding share capital on the day of trading.
+The notification obligations have been extended further as of 26 November 2015, in that in computing the holding, financial instruments related to already-issued shares should now be included.

 A new registration regime has recently been introduced in the Companies Act introducing a public register of shareholders (in Danish: Det Offentlige Ejerregister).
 The rules apply to both listed and non-listed companies.
-For listed companies this means that major shareholders most notify their holdings to the company and the company must record this in the public register.
-The reporting thresholds are by and large similar to those of the major shareholder disclosure requirement under the Securities Trading Act.
+For listed companies, this means that major shareholders must notify their holdings to the company and the company must record this in the public register.
+The reporting thresholds are, by and large, similar to those of the major shareholder disclosure requirement under the Securities Trading Act.
 The statutory obligation for a company to keep a (non-public) register of shareholders is not affected by these new rules.